List of neighbourhoods in Sudbury

-The current city of Greater Sudbury, Ontario was created by the 2001 amalgamation of the former municipalities of the Regional Municipality of Sudbury, which was established in 1973.
-Along with the original City of Sudbury, these are Capreol, Nickel Centre, Onaping Falls, Rayside-Balfour, Valley East, and Walden.
+The current city of Greater Sudbury, Ontario was created after the 2001 amalgamation of the Regional Municipality of Sudbury, which was established in 1973.
+Along with the original City of Sudbury, the former municipalities include Capreol, Nickel Centre, Onaping Falls, Rayside-Balfour, Valley East, and Walden.

 The name ‘Sudbury’ can refer to Greater Sudbury in its entirety, or the area of the former City of Sudbury prior to 2001.
 The following is a list of neighbourhoods of the former city prior to 2001 except for the community of Copper Cliff, a former town that was annexed by the City of Sudbury in 1973.